shatakratu/mechanica/README.md

-# 🌍 Speed of Light Simulation
+# 🌍 Speed of Light